microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-detailedoverview.md

   - Accessing the on-device secret store to store and retrieve a token for communication with the assistant
   - Integration with the Unified Speech SDK where on-device speech capabilities are required
   - Interface to the Direct-Link REST API or SDKs
-  - Authenticating the end user of the device and providing a unique userId to the Assistant.
-Microsoft has capabilities to help with this if needed.
+  - Authenticating the end-user of the device and providing a unique userId to the Assistant.
+Microsoft has capabilities to help with this if needed

 ## Assistant Middleware

 The Assistant makes use of a number of Middleware components to process incoming messages:
   - Telemetry Middleware leverages Application Insights to store telemetry for incoming messages, LUIS evaluation and QNA activities.
-PowerBI can then use this data to surface conversational insights.
+PowerBI can then use this data to surface conversational insights
   - Event Processing Middleware processes events sent by the device
   - Content Moderator Middleware uses the Content Moderator Cognitive Service to detect inappropriate / PII content